chirpy2605/voron/V0/Dragon_Burner/README.md

 ![extrudermount](images/extrudermount.png)

-Mount the extruder to the hotend mount:
+Mount the extruder to the hotend mount and slide the assembly onto the cowl taking care to fit the 4010 part cooling fans into the slots:

 ![mountedfront](images/mountedfront.png)